Collinformatics/HTB-Connected/README.md

 	$ echo '10.129.245.100 connected.htb' | sudo tee -a /etc/hosts

-If we go to the website we'll see at the bottom that its running FreePBX version 16.0.40.7.
-After a websearch we can see that this version is vulnerable to CVE-2025-57819.
+If we go to the website we'll see at the bottom of the page that its running FreePBX version 16.0.40.7.
+A web search will show that this version is vulnerable to CVE-2025-57819.